1

 A month-to-month lease or rental runs for an indefinite time.
 In other words, the lease remains active until either the landlord or the month-to-month tenant agrees to terminate the lease agreement.

-If you plan to sell your investment property in California and the tenant is on a month-to-month lease, you likely won’t encounter any issues in selling it so long as you provide the tenant with advance notice.
+If you plan to sell your investment property and the tenant is on a month-to-month lease, you likely won't encounter any issues in selling it so long as you provide the tenant with advance notice.

 Generally, the notice should be issued at least 30 days before they need to vacate the rental house.